Masigasig/netlab/assets/learning_material/material_content/chapter_0/host.md

 # Host

-### Host
+### A Device on a Network

-A host is a computer or other device that connects to other hosts on a network.
-Clients and servers that deliver or receive data, services, and applications are referred to as hosts in the network.
-For example: Computers, Phones, Printers, Servers, etc.
+A host is any computer or device that connects to other devices on a network.
+Hosts can send, receive, or provide data, services, and applications.
+Common examples include computers, phones, printers, and servers.

 * Any device that sends or receives traffic over a network is considered a host.

-* Hosts can be one of two categories: Clients or Servers.
+* Hosts are often classified as:

+    * Clients: devices that initiate requests for data or services.

-* Clients initiate requests, Servers respond to requests.
+    * Servers: devices that respond to client requests.

-* Roles can be relative depending on the specific communication.
+* The role of a host can change depending on the communication—sometimes a host can be both a client and a server.

 ![Host](resource:assets/learning_material/images/chapter_0/Host.gif)
 *Example of Hosts*

 > Remember: every device on the network that can send or receive data is a host.

+### Why Host Matter in Networking:

+* Networks exist to connect hosts and share resources like files, printers, and internet connections.

+* Networking started with the simple idea of one computer sharing data with another, and now it connects millions of hosts globally.